Client (asyncio)

 • uri (str) – URI of the WebSocket server.

-Any other keyword arguments are passed the event loop’s create_connection() method.
+Any other keyword arguments are passed to the event loop’s create_connection() method.

 For example: